 The real challenge when it comes to how to grill seafood is how do you keep your food from sticking to the grill.
-This is one of the most important seafood grilling tips I can provide:
+Here are a few things to know:

 - Your seafood should be dry when it goes on the grill

 - Grill grates or fish rack should be well oiled.
 Olive oil works well.

 - Choose the right heat, which is usually medium high.